How to Listen

 In this Episode

 Rumbling and shaking during an earthquake can trigger liquefaction, a dangerous process that causes solid ground to behave like a liquid.
 This can result in widespread destruction.
-Our guest today is part of a team compiling data from around the world to predict where this is likely to happen.
+Our guest today is SwRI geologist and geophysicist Dr. John Stamatakos.
+He helped develop the American National Standard Probabilistic Seismic Hazard Analysis ANSI/ANS-2.29-2020 (subscription required), which provides information on earthquake hazards at potential construction sites.
+He’s also part of a team compiling data from around the world to predict where liquefaction is likely to happen.
 If researchers can pinpoint high risk areas, communities can better prepare.

 Listen now as we explore the impact of earthquakes.